nocproject/noc/share/doc/en/ug/modules.rst

 Generates valid RPSL representation for database objects.
 Generates optimized BGP filters.
 Provides integrated looking glass for debugging purposes.
 RPSL representation and prefix-lists are stored in cm repo to track changes.

+Module can push RPSL object to RIR database.

 ip
 ==